256-bit AES Encryption for SSL and TLS: Maximal Security

 - OK your way out, close the group policy editor, and reboot.

-Similarly, you can use the same procedure to remove all ciphers that are not wanted and thus lock down your Vista to AES-only encryption or 256-bit AES only encryption.
+Similarly, you can use the same procedure to remove all ciphers that are not wanted and thus lock down Windows to AES-only encryption or 256-bit AES only encryption.

 However, for those of us who have Home Basic or Home Premium Edition, there is no “group policy editor” (and if you copy it from another Windows, it won’t run) and it is thus much harder to make this change.
 All of the settings that you would be changing above are found in the Windows Registry and can be changed directly therein.
 We are not going to go into how to do this here, as it is not for the faint of heart.
 (See this link for more information on how to do this.)